amitramon/estwrapper/README.md

 ## Searching Methods in detail

+The following sections describe different ways for searching the document or email databases.

 ### Searching from the command line

 You can search your documents from the command line with the following